footworkjs/footwork-documentation/docs/router-state.md

 The `currentState` of your router is an [observable property](observables.md) used to track the browser state.
 When this value changes a route lookup is triggered, and the first matching route has its controller called.

+!!!
+Note
+    This value is initially set to the browsers current location when the router is activated (if it does not yet have a value).

 The `currentState` can be altered:

 * Explicitly (it is a normal [observable property](observables.md)).